g42cloud-terraform/terraform-provider-g42cloud/docs/resources/nat_gateway.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the Nat gateway resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new nat gateway.

 * `name` - (Required, String) Specifies the nat gateway name.
-The name can contain only digits, letters, underscores (_), and hyphens(-).
+The name can contain only digits, letters, underscores (_) , and hyphens(-).

+* `spec` - (Required, String) Specifies the nat gateway type.
+The value can be:
+  + `1`: small type, which supports up to 10,000 SNAT connections.
+  + `2`: medium type, which supports up to 50,000 SNAT connections.
+  + `3`: large type, which supports up to 200,000 SNAT connections.
+  + `4`: extra-large type, which supports up to 1,000,000 SNAT connections.

-* `internal_network_id` - (Required, String, ForceNew) Specifies the network ID of the downstream interface (the next hop of the DVR) of the NAT gateway.
+* `vpc_id` - (Required, String, ForceNew) Specifies the ID of the VPC this nat gateway belongs to.
 Changing this creates a new nat gateway.

-* `router_id` - (Required, String, ForceNew) Specifies the ID of the router this nat gateway belongs to.
+* `subnet_id` - (Required, String, ForceNew) Specifies the subnet ID of the downstream interface (the next hop of the DVR) of the NAT gateway.
 Changing this creates a new nat gateway.

-* `spec` - (Required, String) Specifies the nat gateway type.
-    The value can be:
-    * `1`: small type, which supports up to 10,000 SNAT connections.
-    * `2`: medium type, which supports up to 50,000 SNAT connections.
-    * `3`: large type, which supports up to 200,000 SNAT connections.
-    * `4`: extra-large type, which supports up to 1,000,000 SNAT connections.

 * `description` - (Optional, String) Specifies the description of the nat gateway.
 The value contains 0 to 255 characters, and angle brackets (<) and (>) are not allowed.

-* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the
-    enterprise project id of the nat gateway.
+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the nat gateway.
 The value can contains maximum of 36 characters which it is string "0" or in UUID format with hyphens (-).
 Changing this creates a new nat gateway.

 ## Attributes Reference